glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 {% katex display %}
 \sum_{j=1}^{N} {\left( \pi_{E}^{T} \right)}_{j} = 1.
 {% endkatex %}
-The resulting system of equations that must be solved is given by,
+The resulting system of equations to be solved is given by,
 {% katex display %}
 \pi_{E}^{T}
 \begin{pmatrix}